Kathitjoshi/Kathitjoshi/README.md

 # Hi there 👋

 Welcome to my GitHub profile!
-I'm Kathit Joshi, a Curious Learner from PESU 27' Batch who is interested in Cloud, Data Science, Internet 🌐 and finding his place in the world 🌍 !!
+I'm Kathit Joshi, a Curious Learner from PESU 27' Batch who is interested in Cloud, Data Science, Internet 🌐 related Technologies and finding his place in the world 🌍 !!

 ## About Me